srcimon/screwbox/UNRELEASED-CHANGES.md

 - Renamed `Frame.extract(...)`
 - Optimized assets to reduce overall engine file size by 270 kb
-- Simplyfied `UiDesign` by replacing bounds with canvas bounds
+- Simplyfied `UiDesign` and `NotificationDesign` by replacing bounds with canvas bounds

 ### 📦 Dependency updates